mal/docker-for-mac-host-bridge/README.md

 ## Uninstall

-There's no dedicated uninstaller, but the process is pretty simple:
+There's no dedicated uninstaller, but the process is fairly simple:

 1. Move `com.docker.hyperkit.real` back to `com.docker.hyperkit`
 2. Reboot Docker
-3. Change the owner of the chosen `tap` device to `root`, or
+3. Change the owner of the chosen `tap` device to `root`, or alternatively
 4. Removal instructions for tuntaposx can be found in [their FAQ][ttofaq].

 [ttofaq]: http://tuntaposx.sourceforge.net/faq.xhtml